Robotic-assisted laparoscopic prostatectomy: Kent and Canterbury Hospital

 Most of the above problems would be identified by your medical team before your discharge from hospital or at your follow-up appointments.

-If you are at all concerned, please use the contact numbers listed either on page 10 of this leaflet or on your discharge leaflet.
-One of our specialist nurses will also contact you by phone following your discharge from hospital; you can raise any concerns you have with them.
+If you are at all concerned, please use the contact numbers listed at the end of this leaflet or on your discharge leaflet.

 Long-term complications